Bohemian Grove: Logging

-After controversy raised by opponents of the harvesting plan, the club moved to establish their qualification for the permit by offering 163 acre to the Rocky Mountain Elk Foundation in Missoula, Montana, for a conservation easement.
+After controversy raised by opponents of the harvesting plan, the Club moved to establish their qualification for the permit by offering 163 acre to the Rocky Mountain Elk Foundation in Missoula, Montana, for a conservation easement.
 A further 56.75 acre were written off as not being available for commercial logging, bringing the total to 2316 acre and thereby qualifying for the permit.
-Opponents and their lawyers interpret the relevant law as counting all timberland and not just the portion subject to the logging permit.
-They state that if the total of timberland is counted, 2535.75 acre are owned by the club, so the permit should not be granted.
+Opponents and their lawyers interpreted the relevant law as counting all timberland and not just the portion subject to the logging permit.
+They stated that if the total of timberland is counted, 2535.75 acre are owned by the Club, so the permit should not be granted.

 On March 10, 2011, Judge René A. Chouteau rejected the Non-Industrial Timber Management Plan (NTMP) that the California Department of Forestry and Fire Protection had approved.
 The suit, brought by the Sierra Club and the Bohemian Redwood Rescue Club, sought to have the NTMP annulled.
-The ruling calls on the Bohemian Club to draft a new NTMP that offers alternatives to its proposed rate of logging.
+The ruling called on the Bohemian Club to draft a new NTMP offering alternatives to its proposed rate of logging.
 At present the Bohemian Club is not allowed to log any of its property.

+Wage theft

+In June 2023, a group of former workers sued Bohemian Grove alleging wage theft and unfair labor practices.
+The club was dismissed from the lawsuit in January 2024 after a judge ruled it did not fit the legal definition of an employer.
+In May 2024, another lawsuit was filed.